 At the American Meteorological Society’s annual conference, Ian Beckley ’20 received an award for the presentation of his research investigating the interaction of short-wave troughs and lake-effect snow events off the coast of Lake Ontario.
 One of more than 200 undergraduates presenting, Beckley’s research was one of the few participants who received the honor of “Outstanding Student Conference Poster Award: Undergraduate.”
 He was recognized in the category of “Synoptic Meteorology.”
-In the fall, Beckley will attend the University of Wisconsin Milwaukee as a masters candidate in atmospheric science.
+In the fall, Beckley will attend the University of Wisconsin-Madison as a masters candidate in atmospheric science.

 Beckley began his research on short-wave troughs and lake-effect snow in the summer of 2019 alongside co-authors Associate Professor of Geoscience Nicholas Metz and Jared Klein, the Science and Operations Officer at the National Weather Service Forecast Office in Binghamton, N.Y.
 Beckley has continued to pursue the topic through an independent study and a paid research position funded by a grant obtained by Metz and Klein from the University Corporation for Atmospheric Research.

 “Lake-effect snow typically has really high snowfall rates but very low spatial coverages, which makes it a very difficult forecast,” says Beckley, a geoscience major and mathematics minor, and a member of the HWS sailing team.

 When forecasters predict where lake-effect snow will fall and how much snow to expect, they use a variety of techniques.
 Through collaboration with the National Weather Service, Beckley learned forecasters typically look at variables in the lower atmosphere where cloud formations develop as cold air flows over a warm lake.